 - Benefit from spaced learning, where learners revisit previous learning after a break in time, to enhance retention and long-term learning

-Performance support resources designed for mobile devices have huge potential to increase productivity, but remember that you may be competing with Google and other search engines as information sources.
+Learning resources that are designed for mobile devices have huge potential to increase productivity, but remember that you may be competing with Google and other search engines as information sources.

 Just-in-time resources must therefore be:

 Remember the example of Delphine, the researcher working in the rainforest?
-Performance support and just-in-time resources will often need to be complete and self contained, without any need to connect to the internet, in order to make them useful as tools.
+Performance support and just-in-time learning resources will often need to be complete and self-contained, without any need to connect to the internet, in order to make them useful as tools.